-Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.
+Your one-stop shop for help managing troop, community/area, and Juliette banking and all money-earning activities.

 As a steward of your troop’s money, you have a wonderful opportunity to teach Girl Scouts about business and financial literacy skills that will serve them throughout their lives.